ben-cassese/jorbit/README.md

 If you have any trouble with the code, feel free to open an issue!
 We welcome open-source contributions, so if you have a feature request or bug fix, please open a pull request.
 For more information, see the [contributing guide](https://jorbit.readthedocs.io/en/latest/user_guide/contributing.html).

 ## Attribution
-jorbit is made freely available under the MIT License.
+jorbit is made freely available under the GPL License.
 If you use this code in your research, please cite the accompanying paper:

-(coming soon)
+(coming soon, under review)